KARI FLICKINGER Poet. Singer. Musician. Storyteller 16 August 1983 – 2nd May 2022

 Renée Sigel Publisher Rare Swan Press

-I adore Kari and I was only just getting to know her.
+A year ago, on May 2nd 2022, the writing community lost a very talented poet.
+I was only just getting to know her.
 I wrote her spontaneously after catching a glimpse of an excerpt from Ceiling Fan online.
 I’d read her work before and very much wanted to give Ceiling Fan a ‘forever home’.
 Her response was immediate and so generous and warm.
 Her on-camera reserve belied a very bold artistry, diverse, original and absolutely fearless.
 She was a dream collaborator; a natural and talented editor with a depth of technical and intuitive poetic knowledge.
 Her poetry is a force of nature, as is her voice and its stunning lyrical vocal range.
 Her musicality undeniable.
-It should go without saying that RARE SWAN PRESS is honoured to have published Kari’s last collection.
-That her loss is profoundly felt here, as it is across the literary and poetry communities, is an understatement.
-Something in all of us shattered on May 2nd, and yet, her voice will always resonate, off the page and across the airwaves.
-Her guitar will, still, intermittently strut its stuff beneath her deft fingering.
-She is and always will be much loved and held close to the heart of each of us, this small press, and my own.

 Sung from her skilful throat/ her ink-songs in operatic hold /